All our teachers are qualified by the English Bridge Union

 Bridge at the Centre has been run for many years under a licence from the Company which runs weddings and social activities, mainly at weekends and which has had the head lease from Laurie.
 As from June 2016 this head lease has been held by Tudor Barn Weddings Ltd.

-Bridge at the Centre is now managed by South Bucks Bridge Club, a new company limited by guarantee formed with Laurie's support, to which the licence has been awarded and which has been affiliated to the EBU.
-The new management is building on Laurie's original vision of encouraging the playing and enjoyment of bridge at all levels.The Centre is used for bridge from Monday to Friday, usually both daytime and evening. and on some Sundays.
+Sadly, Laurie died in 2017.
+Bridge at the Centre is now managed by South Bucks Bridge Club, a new company limited by guarantee formed in 2016 with Laurie's support, to which the licence has been awarded and which has been affiliated to the EBU.
+The new management is continuing to build on Laurie's original vision of encouraging the playing and enjoyment of bridge at all levels.The Centre is used for bridge from Monday to Friday, usually both daytime and evening. and on some Sundays.

 An extensive bridge teaching programme for beginners onward, plus supervised practice sessions for less experience players are run throughout the year.